Dynamic values

 Direct dynamic value

-The following condition uses a dynamic value to check if an order's line items have the same unit amount and compare-at amount (i.e. the actual selling price is equal to the full price displayed to the customer with a strikethrough — that is to say, the items is not in sale):
+The following condition uses a dynamic value to check if an order's line items have the same unit amount and compare-at amount (i.e. the actual selling price is equal to the full price displayed to the customer with a strikethrough — meaning the item is not on sale):

 "conditions": [